1npo/nwsc/README.md

 </div>

 ### Data Model
-The NWS API exposes different kinds of weather-related information:
+The NWS API exposes different kinds of weather-related information.
+And this app uses dataclasses to model and describe that information.

+#### Available Information
+> [!NOTE]
+> Location information doesn't come from the NWS API.
+Street addresses come from the user, and coordinates come from the [USCB geocoding service](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html)

 - Weather (current observations and forecasts)
 - Locations (street addresses and their coordinates)
 - [Alerts](https://alerts.weather.gov)